docker-archive/dcus-hol-2016/docker-datacenter/README.md

 ![](images/nginx_welcome.png)

-You have successfully launched a web container using the Docker UCP web UI.# Task 4 - Deploy a simple application on UCP
+You have successfully launched a web container using the Docker UCP web UI

+## <a name="deploy-an-application"></a>Deploy A Simple Application With UCP

-## Pre-requisites
+### Pre-requisites

 - You must have [Docker Toolbox](https://www.docker.com/products/docker-toolbox) installed on your local machine
+- TODO: ^ Is this needed?

-## Deploy an application using Docker Compose
+### Deploy an application using Docker Compose

 In this exercise we will deploy a simple multi container application.
 The application will be run using **Docker Compose** and contains 2 services (containers)

 - A Redis Container
 - A Java client that pings the container to get a response
 - SSH into your UCP controller AWS machine
 - Use Git to clone the application repository from https://github.com/johnny-tu/HelloRedis.git